justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 The three sample models discussed in Bounded Contexts (2), Context Maps (3), and Integrating Bounded Contexts (13) individually represent the single linguistically well-defined domain model.
 Each domain model is surrounded by a set of open services that implement an SOA that meets the business objectives.

-## REPRESENTATIONAL STATE TRANSFER—REST
+## 4.5 REPRESENTATIONAL STATE TRANSFER—REST REST

-## Contributed by Stefan Tilkov
+Contributed by Stefan Tilkov

 REST has become one of the most used, and abused, architecture buzzwords of the last few years.
 As usual, different people think about different things when they use the acronym.
 To some, REST means sending XML over HTTP connections without using SOAP; some equate it with using HTTP and JSON; others believe that to do REST you need to send method arguments as URI query parameters.
 All of these interpretations are wrong, but luckily—and vastly different from many other concepts such as “components” or “SOA”—there is an authoritative source for what REST means: the dissertation by Roy T. Fielding, which coined the term and defines it very clearly.

-## REST as an Architectural Style
+### 4.5.1 REST as an Architectural Style REST 作为一种架构风格

 The first thing to understand when trying to “get” REST is the concept of architectural styles.
 An architectural style is to architecture what a design pattern is to a specific design.
 It is an abstraction of those aspects that are common to different concrete implementations, enabling discussion of their relevant benefits without getting lost in technical detail.
 There are many different styles of distributed systems architecture, including client-server and distributed objects.
 The first few chapters of Fielding’s thesis explain some of them, including the constraints they mandate for an architecture that adheres to each of them.
 The concept of architectural styles and constraints imposed by them might strike you as somewhat theoretical, and you’d be right.
 They form the theoretical foundation of a (then) new architectural style that Fielding introduces.
 This is REST, which is the architectural style that the Web’s architecture is supposed to adhere to.